1901 Access Control Policy

 -

-The session lock is maintained until the user reestablishes access using established identification and authentication methods.
+Retain the device lock until the user re-establishes access using established identification and authentication procedures.

 AC-12 Session Termination

-DHS shall enforce the automatic termination of user sessions after 30 minutes of inactivity.
+Automatically terminate a user session after 30 minutes of inactivity.

 AC-14 Permitted Actions without Identification or Authentication